Lake Worth (Trinity River Basin)

 The general contractor was the Underground Construction Company (November 1911 - April 1913) and the City of Fort Worth (April 1913 - October 1914).
 Originally Lake Worth Dam and appurtenant structures consisted of a rolled earth-fill embankment 3,200 feet in length and a maximum height of 50 feet with a crest elevation of 606.3 feet above the mean sea level.
 A 700-foot long uncontrolled concrete spillway located near the center of the dam's embankment had a crest elevation of 594.3 feet above the mean sea level.
 Lake Worth is normally a constant level riverine lake and is operated as a "pass through" reservoir.

 There is no design to store floodwater.
 Remedial measures were taken in 1979 to modify the dam and spillway.
 Repairs included placing a concrete overlay on the spillway crest.
 This required removing some of the old concrete and replacing a minimum of 8-inch thick concrete.
 The design drawings called for the crest elevation to be 594.0 ft.
-In 1997 the crest elevation of the dam's embankment was raised to 609.5 ft. in order that the spillway be able to pass the probable maximum flood without the dam's embankments being overtopped.
+In 1997 the crest elevation of the dam's embankment was raised to 609.5 ft. in order for the spillway to be able to pass the probable maximum flood without the dam's embankments being overtopped.
 The drainage area above the dam, including the area drained by Eagle Mountain and Bridgeport reservoirs, is about 2,064 square miles.
-According to TWDB 2001 volumetric survey, the lake has a storage capacity of 33,495 acre-feet with a surface area of 3,458 acres at its conservation pool elevation 594 feet above mean sea level.
+According to the TWDB 2001 volumetric survey, the lake has a storage capacity of 33,495 acre-feet with a surface area of 3,458 acres at its conservation pool elevation of 594 feet above mean sea level.